-In Equation 7, we separate the contributions of the slip rate and the rupture speed.
-Based on Figure 6C and Figure 3C, the slip rate of the trailing Rayleigh is similar between models A-1 and A-2.
+In eq.
+(7), we separate the contributions of the slip rate and the rupture speed.
+Based on Fig. 6(c) and Fig. 3(c), the slip rate of the trailing Rayleigh is similar between models A-1 and A-2.
 Thus in order to understand the difference between Model A-1 and Model A-2, we need to examine how the term \mathcal{M} varies between the two models.
-It is important to note that under those conditions the limit of $V_H \to \sqrt{2}C_s^l$, $\mathcal{M} \to 0$.
+It is important to note that under those conditions the limit of $V_H \rightarrow \sqrt{2}C_s^l$, $\mathcal{M} \rightarrow 0$.
 This implies that as we approach Eshelby speed, the velocity pulse carried by the Mach cone in the fault-normal component should technically vanish.

-In Model A-1, as shown in Figure 3, the propagation speed of the slip pulse is sub-Eshelby ($V_H \sim 1.24$, $\beta_s = 0.733$).
-In Model A-2, the trailing rupture, that is propagating at locally supershear speed and carries the dominant fault-normal velocity pulse, accelerates toward the Eshelby speed ($V_H \sim 1.35$, $\beta_s = 0.91$).
+In Model A-1, as shown in Fig. 3, the propagation speed of the slip pulse is sub-Eshelby ($V_H \sim 1.24$, $\beta_s = 0.733$).
+In Model A-2, the trailing rupture, that is propagating at locally supershear speed and carries the dominant fault-normal velocity pulse, accelerates towards the Eshelby speed ($V_H \sim 1.35$, $\beta_s = 0.91$).
 This increase in β_s , as the rupture accelerates, leads to a decrease in the magnitude of \mathcal{M} and, consequently, the magnitude of the fault-normal velocity pulse carried by the Mach cone.
 This change is independent of the contribution of the slip rate which is similar between the two models.
 This observation highlights the importance of the changing rupture characteristics on near-fault ground motion.

-3.2.
-Strong material contrast $C_s^1 = 0.5C_s^2$
+3.2 Strong material contrast $C_s^1 = 0.5 C_s^2$

-3.2.1.
-Large fault strength ratio $S_o = 3$ (B-1):
+3.2.1 Large fault strength ratio $S_0 = 3$ (B-1):

-In Figure 8 we show model B-1 with 50% contrast to explore the role of increasing material contrast.
-We again start by exploring the large strength ratio case of $S_o = 3$.
-We note that 50% might be quite a large contrast for a 2 km deep shallow sediment.
+In Fig. 8 we show model B-1 with 50 per cent contrast to explore the role of increasing material contrast.
+We again start by exploring the large strength ratio case of $S_0 = 3$.
+We note that 50 per cent might be quite a large contrast for a 2 km deep shallow sediment.
 However, such high contrast would emphasize the potential differences when compared to the homogeneous case.